9. Social security

 Locally engaged staff members of diplomatic missions and consular posts are automatically covered by the Dutch social security system if:

-The insurance position of spouses, partners, children and other family members who form part of the household is linked to that of the family member who is working in the Netherlands as a diplomatic or consular official or as a member of the administrative, technical or service staff.
-In other words, if the family member is not covered by the Dutch social security system, neither are their spouse, partner, children or other family members who form part of the household.
+The insurance status of spouses, partners, children and other family members who form part of the household is linked to that of the family member who is working in the Netherlands as a diplomatic or consular official or as a member of the administrative, technical or service staff.
+In other words, if the family member is not covered by the Dutch social security system, neither are their spouse, partner, children or other family members who form part of their household.
 This does not mean, however, that a person will not be assessed on an individual basis if, for example, a partner or a child of a consular official forming part of their household takes up employment in the Netherlands.
 In such cases, it is possible for the official not to be covered by the Dutch system while their partner, son or daughter is.
-Family members forming part of the household of a sending State’s diplomatic/consular staff must be covered by the Dutch national insurance system if they engage in gainful employment in the Netherlands or if they receive Dutch social security benefits.
+Family members forming part of the household of a sending state’s diplomatic/consular staff must be covered by the Dutch national insurance system if they engage in gainful employment in the Netherlands or if they receive Dutch social security benefits.

 Staff working at the same embassy or consulate after 1 August 1987 and before 1 May 2010

-Before 1 May 2010 (the date on which Regulation (EC) no. 883/2004 came into force), all members of the administrative, technical or service staff who worked without interruption at a diplomatic mission or consular post and who were nationals of an EU/EEA country which was also the sending State were entitled to opt for the application of the social security legislation of the sending State, a choice which could be renewed at the end of each calendar year.
+Before 1 May 2010 (the date on which Regulation (EC) no. 883/2004 came into force), all members of the administrative, technical or service staff who worked without interruption at a diplomatic mission or consular post and who were nationals of an EU/EEA country which was also the sending state were entitled to opt for the application of the social security legislation of the sending state, a choice which could be renewed at the end of each calendar year.
 On 1 May 2010 this possibility ceased to exist.
 Bilateral conventions that provide for such a choice may still be in force.

 9.2 Healthcare